2025 CLASSES

 National Endowment for the Arts

-We Teach over 5,000 Art Instructions, and 4,200
+We have taught over 5,000 Art Instructions, and 4,200

 Music Lessons per School Year